GENDER EQUITY IN RECREATIONAL SPORT

 In Budget 2018, the Government of Canada announced the following action and target under its plan for Reducing Poverty and Improving Health and Well-Being: Moving towards an inclusive sport system by setting a target to achieve gender parity in sport by 2035 and increasing funding to support data and research, innovative practices to promote female participation in sport and provide support to national sports organizations to support the greater inclusion of women and girls in all facets of sports.

-Thanks to funding from the Government of Canada, CPRA has supported this goal by implementing a number of initiatives, informed by best practices and evidence, to increase the participation and retention of women and girls in recreational sport in Canada.
-In particular, CPRA focused its work on four key populations:
+Thanks to funding from the Government of Canada – Sport Canada and Women and Gender Equality (WAGE), CPRA has supported this goal by implementing a number of initiatives, informed by best practices and evidence, to increase the participation and retention of women and girls in recreational sport in Canada.